dolibarr95/social_network/README.md

 ## Operating mode
 Open the new link 'Salon' in Third party
-Create/Edit a label (works as tags)
+Create/Edit a label (works as tags) /!\ don't create label with same name /!\

 _eg:
 Salon de l'automobile 2017
+Reifen
 CES las vegas 2018
 ..._

-/!\ don't create label with same name /!\
+Open a third party card and edit the new extrafield value with the tags you want.
+_eg:
+Third party "Michelin" => Salon de l'automobile 2017 , Reifen Third party "Valeo" => CES las vegas 2018 , Reifen ..._

+Salon page display a relationship map between Third party by salons.

 ## Warning